Frequently asked questions for candidates:

 You will be able to access the pre-course online learning immediately after booking your place on a course.
 Completing the package takes around 8-10 hours.

-All candidates will also receive a manual 6-8 weeks before their course and APLS recommends at least 8 hours reading time, as the manual contains over 400 pages.
+All candidates will also receive a manual 6-8 weeks before their course and APLS recommends at least 8 hours reading time, as the manual contains close to 400 pages.

 Though places are sometimes still available up to the day before a course, we strongly advise against booking with less than a month until a course due to the intensive preparation demands.